raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 [^memoize]: For example, in this exact blog you can find a `memoize` function decorator.
 It uses an object-based dictionary to store a mapping from keys to result values.
 Quite obviously, a `Map`-based implementation would be more generally useful.

 [^delegate]: In general, we prefer delegation/composition to extension (aka "inheritance").
 This is discussed at length in [Mixins, Forwarding, and Delegation in JavaScript](http://raganwald.com/2014/04/10/mixins-forwarding-delegation.html).
-But it should be noted that with respect to the built-in `Map` class, JavaScript's OO is broken: At this time, it is not possible to `extend Map`.
-So you have to use composition to make a thing that is-a or was-a `Map`.
+But it should be noted that with respect to the built-in `Map` class, we should be careful.
+Extending `Map` generally works in environments that provide a native `Map` class, but can break when transpiling ES6 to ES5 for compatibility.

 Its advantage from an architectural perspective is that there's no `Proxy` magic.
 We are not against metaprogramming of any kind, but sometimes in a code base we make the decision to prefer explicit to implicit.
 We can generally expect that if we call a `.get` method on a `HashMap` class, that it will decorate the basic functionality of `Map`.
 In JavaScript, we don't normally expect the behaviour of `[]` or `.foo` to be customized.